gmodena/adventofcode2020/README.md

 # adventofcode2020
 Solutions to https://adventofcode.com/2020

-This year I'm optimizing the thought-to-code compiler rather than elegant or efficient solutions.
+This year I'm optimizing for the thought-to-code compiler rather than for elegant or efficient solutions.

 ## Themes